 Face masks are required in all indoor facilities regardless of vaccination status.
 Effective January 1, 2022, proof of vaccination will be required for students, employees and visitors.
 Visit dccc.edu/coronavirus for additional information.

 The Surgical Technology program prepares students for employment as entry-level surgical technologists functioning under the supervision of professional registered nurses or licensed physicians.
 The program - accredited by the Commission on Accreditation of Allied Health Education - includes courses in general and technical education.
 Selected clinical experiences are provided in local hospitals under the supervision of a member of the surgical technology clinical faculty.

 To complete the Delaware County Community College Surgical Technology Program Surgical Technology students are required to complete 120 surgical cases.
 Thirty cases are required to be in General Surgery.
 Ninety procedures may be in various surgical specialties.

-The National Certification Exam outcomes assessment exam (OAE) participation for the class of 2018 was reported as 100 percent.
-The OAE pass rate for the National Certification Exam for surgical technology (CST) was 67 percent for the class of 2018.
-The class of 2018 graduate employment rate was 83 percent.
+The National Certification Exam outcomes assessment exam (OAE) participation for the class of 2019 was reported as 100%.
+The OAE pass rate for the National Certification Exam for surgical technology (CST) was 73% for the class of 2019.

 If you would like to apply for admission to the Surgical Technology program, you should: